Dictionary of Revolutionary Marxism

 opioid crisis.
 A majority of these deaths were from synthetic opioids like fentanyl. [“Fentanyl Jolts Drug Epidemic”, New York Times, Nov.
 21, 2021.]

 “An estimated 196 Americans are dying daily from fentanyl overdoses, which nearly doubled from 2019 to 2021.
 Last year there were 107,622 overdoses in the U.S., two thirds of them from fentanyl, according to a provisional CDC count.
 Fentanyl is now the leading cause of death for Americans between 18 and 49.” —Washington Post report, summarized in The Week, Dec.
 23, 2022, p.
-16. [For comparison: Although more than twice this many people are still dying per day from Covid-19 (as of late December 2022), these are mostly people aged over 65. —Ed.]
+16. [For comparison: Although more than twice this many people were still dying per day from Covid-19 (as of late December 2022), these were mostly people aged over 65. —Ed.]

 FERMION